divanov2004/pset-6/README.md

 # Problem Set 6

 It's time to put your skills to the test.
 This problem set focuses on programming in JavaScript.
-More specifically, it focuses on creating a fully functional to-do list application.
+More specifically, it focuses on creating a fully functional to-do list application from scratch.

 ## Getting Started